Lose Weight, Gain a Healthier Life

 - Sticking with a regular exercise program

-- Taking vitamin and mineral supplement
+- Taking vitamin and mineral supplements

 Typically, weight-loss surgery patients lose 30 to 90 percent of their excess weight in the first year after surgery (depending on the type of procedure and adoption of new lifestyle changes).
 In addition to weight-loss, many patients no longer need medication for diabetes, hypertension, arthritis, sleep apnea or back pain.